 Trip Adviser warned me but I still had hope that it wouldn’t happen with the current lower than tropical temperatures.
 Hmmmm, well I did get a few bites – mosquito bites I think!

-If your mobility weak, the resort isn’t really equipped to accommodate this.
+If your mobility is weak, the resort isn’t really equipped to accommodate this.
 There are a lot of steps, in fact there are stairs everywhere, around every turn and corner.

 There are no lifts and no rooms that you can get to without some stairs.